UW-ISC/hrp-portal-vagrant/README.md

  *If you get an error, then follow the steps on https://confluence.atlassian.com/bitbucket/set-up-ssh-for-git-728138079.html to create and add the ssh key to bitbucket.
 On successful completion, redo step 2.

-3. cd hrp-portal-vagrant, then git checkout working
+3. cd hrp-portal-vagrant, then git checkout working *If you have a database to load, copy it into hrp-portal-vagrant and make sure it's called hrp_portal.sql

 4. vagrant plugin install vagrant-host-shell